cloudfulcrum-ai/cf-sf-secure-quality-gate/README.md

 # Secure Quality Gate

-    Runs a security scan and fails if issues are found in delta changes.
+    Runs a security scan and fails if issues are found in delta changes before deployment.

 **cf-sf-secure-quality-gate**

-    Runs security and code quality checks before deployment.

 * **Inputs**:
     * **source-directory**: Path to source files.